fdietze/sqlc-gen-from-template/templates/readme.md

 # Creating a new template from scratch

 Look at the [protobuf data structures provided by sqlc](https://github.com/sqlc-dev/sqlc/blob/main/protos/plugin/codegen.proto).
 They provide a list of queries and schemas.
 Imagine how you would turn them into your desired code.
-You probably want to loop over the queries and generate a return type and function for every query:
+You probably want to loop over the queries and generate a return type and function for every query.

 It would look something like this: